Starttoaster/hot-copy/README.md

 This repo takes a password from you, hashes it using SHA256 to make a 32 byte hash.
 That hash is used to encrypt all of your files using the AES-256 encryption standard.
 This is meant to run in a Docker container with two volumes.
 The `data/` volume is meant to face you.
 You store and access your unencrypted documents here.
 The `inside/` volume stores replicas of all of your files in encrypted form.
 That `inside/` volume can then be mounted to your Syncthing instance as its own data volume, so that it syncronizes only the encrypted files to the Syncthing relay server.

+ ## Quick Start

+ - Build the image: `docker build -t sync-assist .`
+ - Run the image: `docker container run  -d --restart unless-stopped -v ~/go/src/sync-assist/data:/data -v ~/go/src/sync-assist/inside:/inside -e SA_PASSWORD="newpassword" --name sync-assist sync-assist`

 ## TODO

-A lot.
-This isn't done, by a long shot.
+This is in early development.
 Feel free to contribute or send a pull request if you have an idea.
 For starters:

  - Dial in watcher events using the eventHandler function and its child functions
+ - Further testing dealing with large numbers of files and directories
  - Add go unit tests
  - Set up CI

- ## Quick Start

- - Build the image: `docker build -t sync-assist .`
- - Run the image: `docker container run  -d --restart unless-stopped -v ~/go/src/sync-assist/data:/data -v ~/go/src/sync-assist/inside:/inside -e SA_PASSWORD="newpassword" --name sync-assist sync-assist`